Bengerthelorf/Markdown/README.md

 git config --global user.email "your email"
 ```

-than open the project in vscode, and install the recommended extensions: `markdown all in one`, `Markdown Preview Enhanced`, `Markdown preview Mermaid support` and `Markmap`
+Than open the project in vscode, and install the recommended extensions: `markdown all in one`, `Markdown Preview Enhanced`, `Markdown preview Mermaid support` and `Markmap`

 After that, you can edit the markdown files in the `Markdown` folder, and use the `markdown preview enhanced` to preview the changes, which shall be able to view simply by using `ctrl+shift+v`.